FuzzyWuzzie/Scala-Objects-For-Ant01n3/src/main/scala/org/sofa/style/Plan.md

 The selectors (`View`, `Button`, `flashy`) are in fact classes at the level of the style sheet.
 The `View.important` class is a class that can only by applied to views.
 The `flashy` class in contrast is a class that can be applyied to any stylable (as well as `Button`, and `View`).
 Internally, style classes will be represented by _base styles_.

 The notation `View#A` creates a class that can only by applied to the stylable with identifier `A`.
-Indeed, the notation `.` and `#` merely allow to express constraints on which stylables a class can apply.
+Indeed, the notation `.` and `#` merely allow to express constraints on which stylables a class can apply to.
 The notation `.flashy` could be used instead of `flashy` since selectors are also classes, they have the same meaning.
 Identically, the notation `#A` could be used for any element with identifier `A`.

 The notation `Button:click` allows to define styles that are applyied only when a special condition in the interaction system occurs.
 Like `.` and `#` they only apply to the class they are preceded by, and the notation `:Button` for example is possible to avoid restricting to a given class.

+Like other classes, these events will be formed by aggregated styles, and switched on the Stylable they target when such an event occurs.

 The `root` style is the base style any other style inherits (we cannot use `body`, we do not know how the stylables will be organized).